Convention Session Proposals

 Internet Access Alert

+TMEA does not provide Internet access.
 Do not rely on Internet access during your presentation.
-TMEA cannot guarantee the center’s WIFI reliability or speed (even if you pay for access).
+TMEA cannot guarantee the center's WIFI reliability or speed.
 Download all relevant material to your computer and present it from there exclusively.

-TMEA will record the audio portion of all sessions and make the recordings available to convention registrants who choose to purchase this service.
+TMEA will record the audio portion of all sessions and may record video of selected sessions.
+TMEA will make the recordings available to convention registrants who choose to purchase this service.
 You must agree to allow TMEA to record the session for this purpose to submit a proposal.